Based on actual user experience…

 I loved staying there in that brand new but old fashioned quaint little barn, and I was the first guest for them.
 After my glowing review, 15+ people have followed and written excellent reviews.
 This was my first experience with Airbnb and based on that I embarked on my Airbnb addiction.

 Oh, then there’s the secret penthouse in one of the hottest areas of San Francisco – SOMA.
+To die for.

-The response was: I’m sorry this happened to you, as it doesn’t happen frequently.
+Her response was: I’m sorry this happened to you, as it doesn’t happen frequently.

 Also, do not assume that the rental flat is personally cleaned or cared for by the host.
 Some host uses cleaners/housekeepers/managers.
 So if you worry about disgruntled hotel maids doing bad things in hotel rooms as revenge, Airbnb rentals are not completely immune to that possibility.